-The Board and employees must avoid any business, financial or other relationship where their personal interests conflict with, or appear to conflict with, the Company's interests.
-A conflict of interest arises when a Board member or employee has an opportunity for personal gain (other than regular employment compensation) because of their position with the Company or when such individual has personal interests that are inconsistent with Company interests.
+Employees and the Board must avoid any business, financial or other relationship where their personal interests conflict with, or appear to conflict with, the Company's interests.
+A conflict of interest arises when an employee or Board member has an opportunity for personal gain (other than regular employment compensation) because of their position with the Company or when such individual has personal interests that are inconsistent with Company interests.
 A few common examples of conflicts of interest include: